Roasted leeks become beautifully caramelized and have a mellow, almost sweet flavor. They make a wonderful side dish to meats and fish.

 Leeks look like oversized green onions.
 When raw, their flavor resembles the flavor of shallots, although sweeter and more delicate.
 Roasting leeks mellows their onion flavor, caramelizes them and brings out their natural sweetness.

-Unless you can’t do dairy, please don’t skimp on the Parmesan in this roasted leeks recipe – it adds tons of flavor, and goes really nicely with the shallot-like flavor of leeks.
+Unless you can’t do dairy, I highly suggest that you do use parmesan in this roasted leeks recipe.
+It adds tons of flavor, and goes really nicely with the shallot-like flavor of leeks.

 If you have leftovers, you can keep them in the fridge for 3-4 days and reheat in a 50% power microwave.
-They taste pretty good, but not as good as freshly roasted.
+They taste pretty good, but not as good as freshly roasted leeks.